hikeventures/hikeventures.github.io/_posts/best/2014-10-26-best-rain-jackets.markdown

   - jackets
 layout: post
 ---
+Here is my [selection](#the-best-rain-jackets-of-2017) of the best rain jackets for 2017 - 2018 which I would take on my next hiking or backpacking trip.

 <div class="container-fluid">
 <div class="row">
 <div class="col-md-9" style="padding-left: 0 !important;">
 <p>
-Here is my [selection](#the-best-rain-jackets-of-2017) of the best rain jackets for 2017 - 2018 which I would take on my next hiking or backpacking trip.
+A rain jacket should always be in your backpack when you are planning to go outdoors.
+A rain jacket may also protect you from cold winds even if it is not raining.
 </p>
 </div>
 <div class="col-md-3">